liviux/k8s-cluster-oci-rpi4/README.md

     "reserved_ip" = tolist([])
 ```
 Now you can connect to any worker or server IP using `ssh -i ~/.ssh/key ubuntu@152.x.x.115`.
 Connect to server IP and write `sudo kubectl get nodes` to check all nodes.
 My cluster broke a lot of times.
 It's a testing one.
-Just delete all the resources in your compartment (go to _Governance & Administration > Tenancy Management > Tenancy Explorer_), one by one.
+Just delete all the resources in your compartment (go to _Governance & Administration > Tenancy Management > Tenancy Explorer_), one by one (or you could run `terraform destroy`, but it doesn't always work).
 The VCN in particular will be hard to delete, good luck.
 And then just restart `terraform apply` (if you are lucky and there are available resources).

 # 2. Raspberry Pi4